Life With MS: One Patient’s Story

 Written by: Lauryn Feil

-In 2017 Balford was diagnosed with multiple sclerosis at age 33 after the sight in his left eye started to suddenly fade along with his sense of taste.
+In 2017, Balford was diagnosed with multiple sclerosis at age 33.
+He first noticed that something was wrong after an abrupt decline in both the sight in his left eye and his sense of taste.
 Confused and scared, he went to his primary care doctor and received testing and medication for a variety of conditions, but it was his eye doctor that referred him to a neurologist at a local hospital who ultimately made the diagnosis.
-It came as a complete shock to him and his family.
+This news came as a complete shock to Balford and his family.

 Due to his diagnosis, Balford has had to temporarily give up working full-time and participating in many of the social activities he used to love.
 He recalls sitting in his hospital bed totally devastated.
-“When I received my MS diagnosis I really didn’t know much about the disease and I had no idea what to do from there,” Balford says.
+“When I received my MS diagnosis, I really didn’t know much about the disease, and I had no idea what to do from there,” shares Balford.
 “But then, while watching the TV in the hospital room alone, I decided I couldn’t let this disease take control of me.”

-Balford and his family worked to find a care provider in Austin that specialized in MS treatment and management and finally decided on UT Health Austin’s Esther Melamed, MD, PhD, Neurologist in the Multiple Sclerosis and Neuroimmunology Center.
-“She has such a warm personality and has worked with me on controlling flare-ups and other symptoms and it’s been so great to have her help and support,” says Balford.
+Balford and his family worked to find a care provider in Austin that specialized in MS treatment and management and finally decided on Esther Melamed, MD, PhD, a board-certified neurologist in UT Health Austin’s Multiple Sclerosis and Neuroimmunology Center within the Mulva Clinic for the Neurosciences.
+“She has such a warm personality and has worked with me on controlling flare-ups and other symptoms, and it’s been so great to have her help and support,” says Balford.

 Through treatment and infusions, Balford was able to work to control some of the symptoms he was experiencing.
-For example, foot drop is a common symptom many face when battling MS where it becomes difficult to lift the front of the foot to the correct angle to walk properly.
-“With the combination of physical therapy, medication, the infusions and my faith, I am now able to walk again without assistance, and even jog a little,” says Balford confidently.
+For example, foot drop is a common symptom many face when battling MS, where it becomes difficult to lift the front of the foot to the correct angle to walk properly.
+“With the combination of physical therapy, medication, the infusions, and my faith, I am now able to walk again without assistance and even jog a little,” shares Balford.

-Balford credits his perseverance and motivation to his healthcare team but also to the community he has found through his church.
-“Even though I couldn’t be out in public after my infusions, my church community would come visit me at home, they really kept me motivated to keep going and I wouldn’t be here without them,” he says.
+Balford credits his perseverance and motivation to his care team, but also to the community he has found through his church.
+“Even though I couldn’t be out in public after my infusions, my church community would come visit me at home.
+They really kept me motivated to keep going, and I wouldn’t be here without them,” says Balford.

-He is looking forward to hopefully becoming an MS advocate through the National Multiple Sclerosis Society and wants others to know that there is a community here in Austin where support is ongoing.
-“MS is difficult and unpredictable, but positivity, hard work and the right community has helped me heal and I want others to feel the same,” says Balford.
+Balford hopes to become an MS advocate through the National Multiple Sclerosis Society and wants others to know that there is a community here in Austin where support is ongoing.
+“MS is difficult and unpredictable, but positivity, hard work, and the right community has helped me heal, and I want others to feel the same,” shares Balford.